8. Creating Functions¶

 def print_hello(): print("Hello!") def print_goodbye(): print("Bye!") def main(): print_hello() print_goodbye() # Only run the main function if we are running this file.
 Don't run it # if we are importing this file. if __name__ == "__main__": main()

-Functions are even more powerful if we have them take in data.
+Functions are even more powerful if we can feed data into them to process.

 Here is a simple example that will take in a number and print it.
 Notice how